 It is estimated that several thousand implants are used in the USA each year.
-Most of these are performed on what eye surgeons think of as “complicated glaucomas.”
+Most of these are performed on what eye surgeons think of as “complicated glaucomas", when they've exhausted the medication and traditional laser treatment options.
 Glaucoma implants may be considered in forms of glaucoma following injuries to the eye.
 They are also used in cases of congenital glaucoma where other surgeries have not worked, and in cases of neovascular glaucoma (a type of glaucoma often associated with diabetes, characterized by blood vessels that grow across the iris and drainage area, closing off fluid outflow).
 Implants may also be used when other glaucoma treatments have not been successful.

 In conventional surgery, a tiny drainage hole is made in the sclera (the white part of the eye).
 This procedure is known as trabeculectomy or sclerostomy.
 This opening allows fluid to drain out of the eye under the delicate membrane covering the eyeball known as the conjunctiva.
 Locally applied medications or injections may be used to help keep the hole open.
 With implant surgery, most of the device is positioned on the outside of the eye (toward the back as shown in the drawing) under the conjunctiva.
 A small tube or filament is carefully inserted into the front chamber of the eye, just in front of the iris (colored part of the eye).
 The fluid drains through the tube, or along the filament, into the area around the back end of the implant.
 The fluid collects here and is reabsorbed.
 Implant devices function by promoting simple passive diffusion of fluid out of a collection compartment.
 The tube provides a passageway for the movement of this fluid out of the eye and into a place where the capillaries and lymphatic system reabsorb it back into the body.